-Mana Pools National Park offers a stunning water and wildlife combination.
-The focal point of any Mana pools safari is the magical Zambezi River: its islands, the surrounding flood plains and the gorgeous forests of mahogany, wild fig, ebony and baobab trees .
+Mana Pools National Park is a stunning water and wildlife combination.
+The focal point of any Mana pools safari is the magical Zambezi River: its islands, the surrounding flood plains and the gorgeous forests of mahogany, wild fig, ebony and baobab trees on its floodplains.

 Activities on a Mana Pools Safari

 Earlier on in the dry season there is a lot of surface water.
 That means less predator activity around the safari camps.
 This is the ideal time for walking safaris.
 As you can get close to the wildlife in an uncontrived way.

 Mana Pools has also been synonymous with canoeing safaris for many years.
 Choose between a morning kayak activity at a riverside camp, or taking a multi-day canoe trip with an experienced and qualified river guide.